trevordbunch/cis411_lab2/README.md

 # Credits
 Special thanks to Joel Worrall, aka [tangollama](https://github.com/tangollama), for co-developing this course and writing this lab.

-[Tanner Stern](https://github.com/tannerstern/) compiled a tutorial on how to install Docker on Windows Home Edition [(here)](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) and added the associated windows bat files.
+[Tanner Stern](https://github.com/tannerstern/) compiled a tutorial on how to install Docker on Windows Home Edition [(here)](ex/Docker_Installation_Win10_Home.md) and added the associated windows bat files.

+[Jeff Sinsel](https://github.com/jeffsinsel) wrote the AWS deploy part of the lab